cs-uob/COMS10014/docs/materials.md

 Week 12 is in January, before the start of the exam period where you will sit the exam for this unit.
 Due to limited TA budget this year, it is not clear yet whether we will be able to offer any TA support in the weeks where there are no workshops - TAs are paid by the hour and it would not be fair on them to ask them to support students for extra hours which we cannot pay them for.
 If there is no TA budget for the remaining weeks, then the best I can offer is that you should support each other.
 Hopefully, by then you will be on good terms with the rest of your bubble.

-The first workshop in Week 1 on Tuesday 6 October will be an introduction workshop - you do not have to prepare anything for this workshop.
+Please prepare for the workshops as follows:

-After this, please prepare for the workshops as follows:
+  * Week 1: no workshops, but please complete the questions in our [A-level revision sheet](files/a-level-revision.pdf) on your own.
+You should be able to do all of these, but if not, then you know that you need to revise some A level mathematics material in your own time.

-  * Friday Week 1, 9 October: Watch the video "Logic 1: Introduction to Mathematical Logic" (see the videos section below).
+  * Tuesday Week 2, 13 October: Watch the video "Logic 1: Introduction to Mathematical Logic" (see the videos section below).
-  * Tuesday Week 2, 13 October: Watch the videos titled "Logic 2" (this is one "lecture" but split into several parts).
+  * Friday Week 2, 16 October: Watch the videos titled "Logic 2" (this is one "lecture" but split into several parts).

 ## Videos